daveroye/cloud-capstone-project-serverless/README.md

 * `itemUserId` (string) - id of the user that created this auction item
 * `createdAt` (string) - date and time when an item was created
 * `itemName` (string) - name of a silent auction item (e.g. "Opera tickets")
-* `forSale` (boolean) - indicates the item has a starting bid and can be including in the auction for sale
 * `bidValue` (number) - amount in dollars that is bid for the item
 * `bidUserId` (string) - the user ID of the bidder
 * `description` (sting) - a description of the auction item